danieljgorski/scRNAseq-Hmmr-OE/README.md

 This repository contains single-cell RNA sequencing analysis of 137,166 cardiac interstitial cells from WT and Hyaluronan Mediated Motility Receptor(*Hmmr*) over-expressing (OE) mice, 3 days (n = 3, 4) and 7 days (n = 3, 4) after acute myocardial infarction.
 Data were processed with the Seurat toolkit, using SCTransform normalization and reference-based integration with reciprocal PCA.
 WT samples were used as reference, OE samples as query.

 ## Sequencing data
-Sequencing data, including fastq files and count matrices will be available upon publication or reasonable request.
+Sequencing data, including fastq files and count matrices will be available upon publication or request.

 ## Analysis
-To recreate the full analyses on your machine you can follow the steps below.
+To recreate the full analysis you can follow the steps below.
 If you would like to process the data with your own custom workflow, a final list of cells (barcodes + metadata) after preprocessing, doublet removal and low-quality cluster removal can be found in:

 * `data/basic_annotation.csv` (all interstitial cells)
 * `data/mac_annotation.csv` (re-clustered macrophage subset)